jackieleng/jackieleng.github.io/_posts/2018-03-02-creating-a-spatialite-database-using-gdal-ogr-via-python.md

 and kept the feature geometries the same (`ogr.wkbPoint`).

-However, this seemed like a hack to me, so tried reproducing this problem again on another computer.
+However, this seemed like a hack to me, so I tried reproducing the problem on another computer.
 This time Python gave me some errors:

 ```